meiokubo-zz/emoji.zsh-theme/README.md

 Then change current theme to emoji `ZSH_THEME=emoji` in your `~/.zshrc`.

 Activate a new theme with `$ source ~/.zshrc`.

+🎨 Optionally, if you want the same color scheme as the one used in the screenshot, install [Atom One Dark Theme for Terminal](https://github.com/nathanbuchar/atom-one-dark-terminal) made by the [Atom](http://atom.io/) team.
+Also, it's available in One Light.

 ## Syntax